 Consulting and Other Fees - The Project's consulting fees are primarily comprised of various project related fees, additional state/local fees, and other CON related costs.

-Moveable Equipment Costs - The moveable equipment costs are necessary for the operation of the MOB, and proposed physician clinic/immediate care rooms.
-The total clinical cost for the equipment is \$7,751,548.
-This equipment includes fitness equipment associated with the physical therapy space, and the following medical and non-medical equipment:
+Moveable Equipment Costs - The moveable equipment costs are necessary for the operation of the medical office building, and proposed physician clinic/immediate care rooms.
+The total clinical cost for the equipment is \$6,309,530.